Obihiro: Economy

 Obihiro, along with most of Tokachi, has a large agricultural sector that revolves around large scale farming operations.
 Farms within the boundaries of Obihiro have an average of approximately 24 hectares of arable land; exceeding the Hokkaido average (17.41 ha) and the national average (1.57 ha).
 The main crops produced are wheat, potatoes, beets, and beans, but there has also been progress in the production of nagaimo (Dioscorea polystachya) and gobō (Arctium lappa); two of Tokachi's specialty products.
 The headquarters of 3 nationally renowned pastry companies (Rokkatei, Ryugetsu, and Cranberry) are also located in Obihiro.

 Education

-Obihiro has 26 public elementary schools and 14 public middle schools.
-It also has five prefectural high schools, two private high schools, and one municipal high school.
-The Obihiro University of Agriculture and Veterinary Medicine is the only university in Tokachi.
-Due to the decreasing birth rate in the area (and across the entire nation) some elementary schools are scheduled for closing by 2012.
+Obihiro has 25 public elementary schools and 13 public middle schools, and one combined elementary/junior high school operated by the city.
+The city has five public high schools and three special education schools for the handicapped operated by the Hokkaido Board of Education, and three private high schools.
+There is one national university, the Obihiro University of Agriculture and Veterinary Medicine located in the city.
+There are also eight vocational training schools.